Doing Dementia Differently

 An Alternative to Traditional Aged Care

-Group Homes Australia recognises that today’s generation of Australians want something more than traditional aged care homes.
-They, and their families, want options that provide high levels of respect and personal care combined within a warm, friendly environment, that is local and enjoyable to visit.
+Group Homes Australia recognises that today’s generation of Australians want something more than traditional aged care and hospitals.
+They, and their families, want options that provide high levels of respect and personal care combined within a warm, friendly environment that is local and enjoyable to visit.

 At GHA, we specialise in in-home care, respite, dementia care, high care, palliative care.

 For many, living at home alone might appear fine, but sometimes this might result in stoves and hoses being left on, wandering, forgetfulness around eating and taking medications.
 It can also be socially isolating, which can cause depression.
 Personal care can become neglected, which fosters further disengagement.
 It doesn’t have to be this way.

 Group Homes Australia provides dementia care services that are very different to your standard dementia unit or nursing home.
 Our international model has been successful in many countries around the world and involves small groups of residents (6-10 max) in each home, with a high carer-to-resident ratio (averaging 1:3).
 While being under-pinned by best practice clinical care, our specialised approach focuses on getting residents involved in day-to-day life activities that bring them purpose and meaning, including:

 - Helping to hang the laundry

 - Walks around the neighbourhood